arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-24-Avito-Demand-Prediction-Part-1.md

 * Some information about the advertisement like price, city, region, user (who posted).
 * Title and Description texts.
 * Image associated to the ad (maximum of 1 image per ad).
-* A large dataset without the target (and which is not part of the test set either)
+* A large dataset without the target (and which is not part of the test set either).

 Note that the text is in russian, creating some additional difficulty for analysis.
-Let's look at an example :
+Here is an example :

 ![_config.yml]({{ site.baseurl }}/images/example_avito.PNG)
 *An example in the dataset*